kristinabog/goldish/README.md

     Hovering over the product you will find a view button, which makes it clear for users that clicking on the picture will take them to the individual products page.
 On the individual products page users can increase and decrease the quantity they want to buy, or add them to their wishlist.
+    Also users can leave reviews on the products.

 - **Toasts**